EXCLUSIVE-Airbnb restricts bookings on its platform in Britain

 While listings will still appear on the platform, bookings on Airbnb were blocked from 9 a.m. local time (0800 GMT) on Thursday unless it is for an essential stay, with restrictions in place until at least April 18.

-Ian Blackford, Scottish National Party lawmaker for a constituency in the Scottish Highlands, welcomed the move after warning that the sparsely-populated region could see unwanted visitors arriving for holidays.
+"I expect all providers to do the same and not take any non-essential bookings while social distancing guidance remains in place," he said.

-He said he had been messaged by the company on Thursday morning telling him about the new restrictions.
+"It is incredibly irresponsible, and dangerous, for some property owners to be marketing themselves as 'isolation retreats.'"

-"I welcome this development that falls after the public pressure on the company," Blackford, who leads the SNP in Westminster, said.
+Ian Blackford, Scottish National Party lawmaker for a constituency in the Scottish Highlands, also welcomed the move,having previously warned that the sparsely-populated region could see unwanted visitors arriving for holidays.

 The government has said it will review lockdown measures next week.
 Airbnb's policy will be reviewed in line with guidance if the government extends the restrictions.